ZacTanner/Video-Game-Sales/README.md

 - JP_Sales - Sales in Japan (in millions)
 - Other_Sales - Sales in the rest of the world (in millions)

 Approach to data analysis: Pandas was used for cleaning and initial EDA.
 I also created new fields for Console Generation and Console Manufacturer and mapped these to the corresponding platforms within the data frame.
-The updated data set was exported and further explored using Tableau to generate visulatizations.
+The updated data set was exported and further explored using Tableau to generate visualizations.

 [The Tableau Dashboard can be viewed here](https://public.tableau.com/app/profile/zach.tanner/viz/DashboardforGlobalVideoGameSales/VideoGameDashboard)